Lean On Me — We Fix Fences

 Can the leaning post be fixed?

 Yes.
-Lean On Me addresses leaning fence posts by cutting the post at ground level, installing the patented steel fixture with fresh concrete, and realigning the post to a level position.
-The repair takes about 30 minutes per post.
+Lean On Me addresses leaning fence posts by fastening the patented steel fixture to sound wood above the damaged area, bringing the post perfectly upright (plumb), and anchoring the fixture in fresh concrete.
+The repair takes about 25 minutes per post.

 What to do if the 2x4s have shrunk and pulled away from the posts?